GrigoriiTarasov/Leaks-in-ML-DS-prevention/README.md

 ## 2. Aim

 The goal of this project is to provide a comprehensive table for practitioners of potential data leaks in ML/DS systems, along with best practices for avoiding them, quick-fix examples, and, where possible, tests to check if data is affected by such leaks.
 The cases are sourced from both competitions and practical scenarios, with links to discussions or sources provided where possible.
+The material about errors in DS research papers is in [Leakage and the reproducibility crisis in machine-learning-based science Sayash Kapoor, Arvind Narayanan](https://arxiv.org/abs/2207.07048) it concentrates more on taxonomy without technical details like SIFTs in this repository.

 ## 3. Code